 Global Business Study Tours are fast-paced, faculty-led, academic trips that give students the chance to experience business and culture first-hand through personal meetings with executives and local business leaders, company visits, and cultural excursions.
 Tours last 8 to 14 days and typically take place in mid to late December or March.

 Questions?
-Send an email to Angela at [email protected].
+Send an email to Angela at [email protected]

-MBA Study Tour to Spain
+MBA Study Tour to Germany and Italy

 Credits: 2 credits of IBUS 570 during Fall Quarter (optional)